pgaskin/push-signed-commits/README.md

 - High-quality implementation:
   - Much more error checking and validation than other similar tools.
   - Minimal implementation.
-  - No dependencies other than the native git command
+  - No dependencies other than the native git command.
   - 100% hand-coded and tested.

 ### Limitations